Planqton/mkvd/README.md

 ```

 Use the **File → Open** menu to select an MKV file and control playback with the
 provided buttons and slider.
-You can mark segments of interest by pressing
-**Flag Start** and **Flag End** while the video plays.
-Each pair of flags will be
-added to the list below the slider.
+Segments can be defined visually by dragging on the
+timeline under the slider.
+Each new segment appears in the list below and can be
+removed by double-clicking it on the timeline.
+The legacy **Flag Start** and
+**Flag End** buttons are also available if you prefer to set the times manually.